A Survey on Deep Hashing Methods: Deep Supervised Hashing

-where $\mathbf{B}$ is the binary hash codes and $\mathbf{Y}$ is the label matrix.
-Similar to DSDH, the model is optimized by Discrete cyclic coordinate (DCC)\cite{li2017deep} descend approach.
-Besides, it also proposed a hash boosting step after obtaining several hash matrices according to bit balance.
+\emph{Just Maximizing Likelihood Hashing} (PMLR)~\cite{shen2019embarrassingly}.
+PMLR integrates two dense layers above the top of the hashing network.
+It utilizes the probability models to parameterize the hashing network for binary constraints.
+Then PMLR utilizes a classification loss along with a regularization term for better hash code distributions in Hamming space.

-\emph{Central Similarity Hashing\cite{yuan2019central}} CSH also utilizes classification model but in a different way.
-First, CSH generates some central hash codes by the properties of a Hadamard matrix or random sampling from Bernoulli distributions, such that the distance between each pair of centroids is large enough.
-Each label is corresponding to a centroid and thus each image has its corresponding semantic hash center according to its label(single-label data).
-Afterward, the model is trained by the central similarity loss(i.e., binary cross-entropy) with the supervised information(i.e.semantic hash center) plus the quantization loss.
-It is evident that CSH directly maps the predicted label to the corresponding centroid except adding some relaxations.
+\emph{Central Similarity Quantization} (CSQ) \cite{yuan2019central}.
+CSQ also utilizes a classification model but in a different way.
+First, CSQ generates some central hash codes by the properties of a Hadamard matrix or random sampling from Bernoulli distributions, such that the distance between each pair of centroids is large enough.
+Each label is corresponding to a centroid in the Hamming space and thus each image has its corresponding semantic hash center according to its label.
+Afterward, the model is trained by the central similarity loss (i.e., binary cross-entropy) with the supervised label information as well as the quantization loss. {In formulation,

+where $\bm{c}_i \in \{0,1\}^L$ is the hash center generated from labels and $\bm{h}_i\in (0,1)^L$ is the output of the hashing network.} It is evident that CSQ directly enforces the generated hash codes to approach the corresponding centroids with some relaxations.
+The core of CSQ is to map the semantic labels into Hamming space to guide hash code learning directly.
+Thus, samples with comparable labels are converted to similar hash codes, maintaining the global similarities between image pairs and then resulting in effective hash codes for image retrieval.

-\emph{Hadamard Codebook Based Deep Hash\cite{chen2019hadamard}} also utilizes Hadamard matrix by minimizing the $\ell_2$ difference between hash-like output and the target hash codes with their corresponding labels (i.e., Hadamard loss).
-Different from CSH, HCDH trains the classification loss and Hadamard loss simultaneously.
+\emph{Hadamard Codebook-based Deep Hashing}~(HCDH) \cite{chen2019hadamard}.
+HCDH also utilizes the Hadamard matrix by minimizing the $\ell_2$ difference between hash-like outputs and the target hash codes with their corresponding labels (i.e., Hadamard loss).
+Different from CSQ, HCDH trains the classification loss and Hadamard loss simultaneously.
 Hadamard loss can be interpreted as learning the hash centers guided by their supervised labels in $L_2$ norm.
-It's also noticed that HCDH is able to yield discriminative and balanced binary codes for the property of the Hadamard codebook.
+Note that HCDH is able to yield discriminative and balanced binary codes for the property of the Hadamard codebook.

-\emph{Deep Polarized Network} \cite{fan} combines Metric Learning framework with learning to hash and further develops a novel polarization loss which minimizes the distance between hash centers and hash-like output.
-It's proved that minimizing polarization loss can simultaneously minimize inter-class and maximize intra-class Hamming distances theoretically.
+\emph{Deep Polarized Network} (DPN)~\cite{fan}.
+DPN combines metric learning framework with learning to hash and develops a novel polarization loss which minimizes the distance between hash centers and hashing network outputs. {In formulation,